Angelica137/MIT6002x_pset2/README.md

 We have already refactored the robot code for you into two classes: the Robot class you completed in Problem 2 (which contains general robot code), and a StandardRobot class that inherits from it (which contains its own movement strategy).

 Complete the updatePositionAndClean method of StandardRobot to simulate the motion of the robot after a single time-step (as described on the Simulation Overview page).

+We have provided the getNewPosition method of Position, which you may find helpful.

+**Note:** You can pass in an integer or a float for the angle parameter.

+Before moving on to Problem 4, check that your implementation of StandardRobot works by uncommenting the following line under your implementation of StandardRobot.
+Make sure that as your robot moves around the room, the tiles it traverses switch colors from gray to white.
+It should take about a minute for it to clean all the tiles.